OpenToontownTools/OpenLevelEditor/README.md

 * Note that the camera always moves around the object you have selected

 ### Some of my props are using textures as if they were in a different playgrond?
 * This is OK.
 This is just because you have support for more than 1 playground loaded.
-This is only visual in the editor, but I recommend you only load the zone you are working on.
+This is only visible in the editor, but I recommend you only load the zone you are working on.

 ### How do I scale props?
 * Select the prop and hold control + left mouse and drag